-During the nine months ended September 30, 2007, Boston Properties, Inc. acquired 1,327,468 OP Units in connection with the redemption of an equal number of redeemable partnership units from third parties.
+During the nine months ended September 30, 2007, the Company issued 1,327,468 shares of its Common Stock in connection with the redemption of an equal number of OP Units.

-During the nine months ended September 30, 2007, the Company issued 425,283 OP Units to Boston Properties, Inc. in connection with the exercise by employees of options to purchase Common Stock of Boston Properties, Inc.
+During the nine months ended September 30, 2007, the Company issued 425,283 shares of its Common Stock upon the exercise of options to purchase Common Stock by certain employees.